JingbiaoMei/RGCL/Readme.md

 ## RA-HMD Stage 1 Code

-The Stage 1 training code is based on an updated version of [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) with support for Qwen2.5-VL and newer models.
-(Newer than the version implemented in the original RA-HMD paper.
-Some numbers may vary slightly due to version changes.)
+The Stage 1 training code is based on an updated version of [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
+We provide **two versions** as separate submodules:

+- **`RA-HMD/LLAMA-FACTORY`**: Default version with Qwen2.5-VL support (recommended for reproduction)
+- **`RA-HMD/LLAMA-FACTORY-Ver202512`**: Latest December 2025 version with InternVL-3, Qwen3-VL support

+**Note:** Both versions are newer than the original paper implementation.
+Minor variations in results may occur due to version differences.
+Choose based on your target model.

-### Environment Setup
+### Environment Setup (Default Version)

 Clone the repository and set up the environment:
 ```shell